We all make mistakes. Sometimes our mistakes take us to an unexpected place. Other times we screw up and we have to face the mess we’ve made.

 That’s all you can do.

 So, to Rochester, thank you to the folks in attendance last night; thank you for the meaningful conversations.
 And if you planned on attending on May 8th, we’re sorry.
 Sometimes shit happens; sometimes we make mistakes.
 We’ll be back.
 One day.
-In the meantime, we’d love to meet you at a different tour stop this month or during our online meetup next month.
+In the meantime, we’d love to meet you at a different tour stop.